A long-term plan is

 The Rise of Entity Authority

-How authentic of an authority a business is will play a big role in Google’s local SEO algorithm.
+How authentic the authority of businesses are will play a big role in Google’s local SEO algorithm.
 It’s been speculated that Google will determine the quality of the authority of a local business based on these factors:

 - Popularity: How is your business being talked about online?
 Is it being mentioned a lot in various other sites, forums, articles, or across social media?